 - Badass Driver: Burt becomes one.
 Justified because he has got little to lose.
 Also, the driver of the car he chases.

-- Drives Like Crazy: In a high speed chase, Burt overtakes all police cars during a regular chase, has his car rammed and riddled with bullets, rolls it over, still drives on in all-out kamikaze mode and finally "wins" the chase by having the gangsters T-bone his car at full throttle.
+- In a high speed chase, Burt overtakes all police cars during a regular chase, has his car rammed and riddled with bullets, rolls it over, still drives on in all-out kamikaze mode and finally "wins" the chase by having the gangsters T-bone his car at full throttle.

 - Lemming Cops: Burt's attempts to get killed result in him becoming this.